SirusDoma/Amnesia/README.md

 2. Untag you from posts that belongs to your friends
 3. Unfriend people
 4. Collect any single bit information of your profile

+If you got some time, consider make a contribution by creating a PR.
+I'm too lazy to make post filter an such, so your PR will be very appreciated lol

 ## License ##